markNZed/TaskFlow/hub/README.md

 * `task.meta.parentId` the `task.id` of the Task that started this Task
 * `task.meta.updateCount` the number of Task updates completed
 * `task.meta.updatesThisMinute` rate of API accesses per minute
 * The `update` command sends a diff, not the entire object.
-The last state of the task received is stored in `task.hub.origTask` which is used to compute the diff before sending to the Task Processors.
+The last state of the task received is stored in `task.hub.origTask` which is used to compute the diff before sending to the Processors.
 * A mutex imposes serial updates per task instanceId
 * Assertion if `task.request` and `task.response` both contain values
 * Assertion if `task.state.current` is not listed in `task.state.legal`
 * Only route task to processor if `task.processor.statesSupported` is not set or includes `task.state.current`.
-If `task.processor.statesSupported` is set then the Task Hub sends the entire Task object not a diff (or it needs to track the current storage of the target processor).
+If `task.processor.statesSupported` is set then the Hub sends the entire Task object not a diff (or it needs to track the current storage of the target processor).
 * Only route task to processor if `task.processor.statesNotSupported` is not set or does not include `task.state.current`.
-If `task.processor.statesNotSupported` is set then the Task Hub sends the entire Task object not a diff (or it needs to track the current storage of the target processor).
+If `task.processor.statesNotSupported` is set then the Hub sends the entire Task object not a diff (or it needs to track the current storage of the target processor).

-When the Task Hub receives an `update` command it will send the update back to the source Task Processor.
-This provides the source Task Processor with task meta information (e.g. lock acquired).
-By using the broadcasted update the source Task Processor is synchronized with all other Task Processors.
+When the Hub receives an `update` command it will send the update back to the source Processor.
+This provides the source Processor with task meta information (e.g. lock acquired).
+By using the broadcasted update the source Processor is synchronized with all other Processors.

 # Launch